The Humanities Council supports the advancement of the humanities and related fields by sponsoring professorships and fellowships.

 Current Behrman Professors

-The inaugural Behrman Professor is Esther Schor (English), whose term began in 2016 and will conclude this year.
-She is Acting Chair of the Humanities Council and taught the capstone course in the Humanistic Studies program in Spring 2018, entitled “Witness: History, Memory, and Culture.”
+The inaugural Behrman Professor is Esther Schor (English), whose term began in 2016 and concluded in spring 2018, teaching the capstone course in the Humanistic Studies program, entitled “Witness: History, Memory, and Culture.”

 Future Behrman Professors